Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-29-forges.md

 Martina had only briefly met Ava Rìos once, during a movie night with the guys while she and Adam were still dating (one that Burgess had excused himself from on pretence of a headache) but she was memorable.

-"Uh… hey."
+"Uh... hey."

 "What are you-?
 I thought you were on Earth?"
 Adam asked.

-"I was, uh… gonna make it a surprise."
+"I was, uh... gonna make it a surprise."
 Ava spread her hands. "...I’m back!"
 She offered a pathetic smile.

 Adam didn’t seem to know what to say.
 "Back?"

-"It’s, uh… look, it’s a long story and, you’re- I mean… Hi."
+"It’s, uh... look, it’s a long story and, you’re- I mean...
+Hi."
 She turned to Martina.
 "Uh...
 Kovač, right?"

 Honestly slightly touched at being remembered, Martina nodded.
 "We didn’t mean to interrupt-" she began.

-"No, it’s… I’ve paid my… Uh… Dinner at Dad’s sometime soon Adam?
+"No, it’s...
+I’ve paid my...
+Uh...
+Dinner at Dad’s sometime soon Adam?
 Is that okay?"

 "Ava, what-?"
 Adam begun, but she picked up a bag, gave him a strange, strained, stressed smile and a rather warmer and more genuine one for Martina, and retreated down the other path back toward the middle of town.